-Samples of tBLMs are prepared on 3" silicon wafers which were coated with a thin gold film.
-The lipids used during this experiment are the zwitterionic POPC and the anionic POPS.
+Samples of tBLMs are prepared on 3" silicon.
+The lipids used during this experiment are the zwitterionic POPC and the anionic POPG.
 The completeness of the formed bilayer and thickness of the sub-membrane water gap can be determined from the reflectivity data if the sample is measured in contact with at least two isotopically distinct aqueous buffers, such as D_2O -based and H_2O -based buffer.
 This is why at least two reflectivity measurements per sample will be carried out and the buffer solution will be exchanged between the measurements.